Authentication

 Bot users for Pro and Enterprise

 Pro and Enterprise users can create bot users and associated tokens.
-Bot users are headless users created and managed by the BSR server administrators.
+Bot users are headless users created and managed by the BSR instance administrators.

-- Go to the admin panel for your private BSR server and select Bot Users in the left side menu.
+- Go to the admin panel for your private BSR instance and select Bot Users in the left side menu.

 For example, if your server is